Typicality of the 2021 Western North America Summer Heatwave: The Mathematical Background

 We follow below the viewpoint developed for fluid flows in \cite{Dematteis2019,DematteisSIAM2019}, which is based upon the theoretical framework presented in \cite{Touchette2015}.
 We consider a continuous-time chaotic dynamical system defined by an ordinary differential equation of the form

-with $x\in\mathbb{R}^N$ with initial condition $x(0)=X$ belonging to the attractor $\Omega$ of the system.
-We assume that the system possesses a unique physical invariant measure $\rho$ supported on $\Omega$ such that $\Pi^t \rho=\rho$, where $\Pi^t$ is the transfer operator at time $t$.
-Starting from a point belonging to $\Omega$ amounts to assuming that all transients have died out and that we are starting from steady-state conditions.
-The solution at time $t\geq0$ is given by $x(t,X)=S^tX$ where $S^t$ is the evolution operator up to time $t$.
-We now introduce a target function of the form $F(\tau,X)=\int_0^\tau\mathrm{d}t f(x(t,X))$ where $f$ is a smooth function of its argument.
-Such a functional clearly depends on the initial condition $X$ and on the final time $\tau$.
-We define as
+with $x\in\mathbb{R}^N$ with initial condition $x(0)=X$ belonging to the attractor $\Omega$ of the system. {The solution at time $t\geq0$ is given by $x(t,X)=S^tX$ where $S^t$ is the evolution operator up to time $t$.} We assume that the system possesses a unique physical invariant measure $\rho$ supported on $\Omega$ and that our initial condition $X\in\Omega$, \textit{i.e.} all transients have died out and we are in steady-state conditions.
+We now introduce a target function of the form $F(\tau,X)=\int_0^\tau\mathrm{d}t f(x(t,X))$ where $f$ is a smooth function of its argument. { Such a target function can be tailored to capture the persistent extreme of interest.} We define as $\mathcal{P}(F(\tau,X)>z)$ the probability that $F(\tau,X)$ has value larger than $z$.
+The working hypothesis is to be able to write $\mathcal{P}(F(\tau,X)>z)$ in the limit of large $z$ as a large deviation law of the form